simon-birkholz/shape-processing-rnns/README.md

 - `dataset_path`: File path to the directory where the data is located
 - `dataset_val_path` (Optional) : File path to the validation data (only needed for some datasets)
 - `batch_size`: The effective batch size with which the model will be trained
-- `epochs`: Number of epochs the network will be trained
+- `epochs`: Number of epochs the network will be trained.
+If `early-stop` is supplied as value, then the early stopping algorithm will be used.
 - `learnng_rate` : Learning rate that will be used
 - `model_base` : The overall base architecture of the model
 - `tower_type` : defines the configuration of filter sizes that will be loaded